 It’s quite common to hear the claim “Humans only use 10 percent of their brains“.
 The claim was made in the movie Limitless and most recently, in the movie Lucy starring Scarlett Johansson.
 The claim is intriguing because it makes one wonder what would be possible if you could access or use all of your brain.
 But is the claim actually true?
 Do you really only use 10% of your brain?

-Unfortunately not.
+Unfortunately, the claim is bunk.
 Our brain, like all of our other organs, have been shaped by natural selection.
 The human brain is metabolically very expensive to grow and run.
-The assumption that evolution would have permitted wasting resources on the scale necessary to build and maintain such a massively underutilized organ strains credulity and reason.
+The assumption that evolution would have permitted wasting resources on the scale necessary to build and maintain such a massively underutilized organ is beyond belief and simply not logical.

 In addition, when we measure the brain’s activity using a wide variety of tests (from EEG to fMRI), there isn’t a single area that does not ‘light up’.
 Those tests strongly suggest that we use all of our brain.

-Another reason this myth keeps being repeated is thanks to psychics and paranormal pushers.
-They use it to explain psychic powers and other “abilities”.
-They often claim “We only use ten percent of our minds.
-Scientists don’t know what we do with the other 90%, so it must be used for psychic powers!”
+Another reason this myth keeps being repeated is thanks to self-proclaimed psychics and paranormal pushers.
+They use it to explain their psychic powers and other “abilities”.
+Their logic is, “We only use ten percent of our minds.
+Since scientists don’t know what we do with the other 90%, it must be used for psychic powers!”

 The myth has certainly motivated many people to reach for productivity and greater creativity in their lives — definitely not a bad thing.
 The hope and wonder it embodies helps to explain its longevity.
 However, like so many other myths that are too good to be true, the reality of it seems to be its least important aspect.